Matthew Spain Airport

 Matthew Spain Airport (IATA: SQS, ICAO: MZCF), formerly called Central Farm Airstrip, is a public use airport serving San Ignacio, a town in the Cayo District of Belize.
 The airport is 5 km northeast of Santa Elena.

 The Belize VOR-DME (Ident: BZE) is located 45.1 nmi east-northeast of the runway.

 Airline and destinations

+At the moment (April 2024), there are no scheduled services to San Ignacio.